The universal family of semi-stable p-adic Galois representations: Abstract

 \section{Abstract}

 Let $K$ be a finite field extension of $\BQ_p$ and let $\mathscr{G}_K$ be its absolute Galois group.
-We construct the universal family of semi-stable $\mathscr{G}_K$-representations in $\BQ_p$-algebras and the moduli space of such representations.
-It is an Artin stack in adic spaces locally of finite type over $\BQ_p$ in the sense of Huber.
+We construct the universal family of filtered $(\phi,N)$-modules, or (more generally) the universal family of $(\phi,N)$-modules with a Hodge-Pink lattice, and study its geometric properties.
+Building on this, we construct the universal family of semi-stable $\mathscr{G}_K$-representations in $\BQ_p$-algebras.
+All these universal families are parametrized by moduli spaces which are Artin stacks in schemes or in adic spaces locally of finite type over $\BQ_p$ in the sense of Huber.
+This has conjectural applications to the $p$-adic local Langlands program.